Physical Education Credential Program

 Alternatively if you have a degree in a related area of Kinesiology (Exercise Science, Fitness, etc.,) you can have your transcripts reviewed to determine which courses you would need to take to meet the subject matter competency (typically these are pedagogy/education related courses).
 In lieu of taking additional coursework, kinesiology majors without a specific physical education approved degree typically take the CSET to meet their subject matter competency.

 California schools often teach a variety of activities so the credential requires you to demonstrate breadth and depth in the content area.
 As you look at the list of required courses, you will see that you are required to complete lower division activity courses and upper division content courses.
 For the CSET examination, the content assessed basically replicates the coursework content of a typically Physical Education Teacher Education undergraduate program.
-Information related to the CSET examination process can be found at the bottom of the FAQ page of this web site.
+Here's a link to the CSET Physical Education Web Site.

 The professional education courses will help you learn how to teach.
 In these courses you will learn about methodology and classroom management in the physical education setting.
 You will also learn about today's schools and how you can most effectively impact the diversity of students you will find there.